-- Maintain continuous record of consumption data - Track consumption based on point-of-sale criteria - Perform analysis of demand trends to support achievement of performance metrics - Implement a kitting asset visibility tracking IT system which has "real time" capability to: - Show all kit LOMs - O View current kit inventory and location of kits - Show supportability of all items within a kit - Track kit consumption data at the item level
+- Maintain continuous record of consumption data - Track consumption based on point-of-sale criteria - Perform analysis of demand trends to support achievement of performance metrics - Implement a kitting asset visibility tracking IT system which has "real time" capability to:

-- Build or adjust a kit configuration based on item consumption - Allow efficient access to required reports and permit the downloading of data in Excel format throughout the life of the contract. - Provide electronic invoicing, together with reports required to support payment - Provide reports as needed or requested by DLA and/or the Air Force - Have an integrated electronic order entry system - Prevent delivery to the Government of any commercial-sourced CSI, not previously authorized by the contracting officer, regardless of date the item was designated CSI by the Government - Establish a web page accessible by designated Government personnel for ad-hoc queries to obtain pertinent data including, but not limited to: NIINs, bin locations, DLA requisition number, and asset availability, that has the ability to record and report outages on open bins that tracks time from notification of bin outage to satisfaction of mechanic requirements - Track initiated and accepted returns for credit and process financial credit transaction - See Section 7 for further Vending integration information.
+- o Show all kit LOMs - View current kit inventory and location of kits - Show supportability of all items within a kit - Track kit consumption data at the item level - Build or adjust a kit configuration based on item consumption - Allow efficient access to required reports and permit the downloading of data in Excel format throughout the life of the contract. - · Provide electronic invoicing, together with reports required to support payment - Provide reports as needed or requested by DLA and/or the Air Force - Have an integrated electronic order entry system - Prevent delivery to the Government of any commercial-sourced CSI, not previously authorized by the contracting officer, regardless of date the item was designated CSI by the Government - Establish a web page accessible by designated Government personnel to perform the following: - Ad-Hoc queries to obtain pertinent data including, but not limited to: NIINs, bin locations, DLA requisition number, and asset availability - Ability to record and report outages on open bins that tracks time from notification of bin outage to satisfaction of mechanic requirements - o Search for kit LOMs to see current kit revision and line item configuration - o Access repository of scheduled reports as listed in Section 10 - o Ability to submit a batch file to add, modify, and delete bins - Ability to research past bin change submissions - Access to view detailed PQDR information, including its status, submission date, and other relevant details - Ability to submit kit delivery requests - Track initiated and accepted returns for credit and process financial credit transaction - See Section 7 for further Vending integration information.